tuomokar/Movie-theater-seat-service/documentation/hourBookkeeping.md

 - wrote tests for the HallAdder and HallParser classes (noteworthy that this took some time as there was some stuff with the files that was a little hard to test and I couldn't get some things to work properly)

+**Friday 11/9/2015, 1 hour**

+- initial draft of class diagram added
+- some minor changes to javadoc
+- some general pondering about some things related to certain parts of the project (e.g. perhaps Seat class should just inherit from JButton and how this would affect things)